tonypottakkal/verba_resume_journal/README.md

 - **[Metadata Filtering Implementation](./docs/METADATA_FILTERING_IMPLEMENTATION.md)** - Complete guide to the document metadata and tag filtering system implementation.

+- **[Skill Extraction on Document Ingestion](./docs/SKILL_EXTRACTION_ON_INGESTION.md)** - Comprehensive guide to the automatic skill extraction feature that runs as a post-processing hook during document ingestion.
+Covers the extraction process, skill categorization, proficiency scoring, and cleanup when documents are deleted.

 ### Resume-Specific Features

 This fork extends Verba with resume generation and work log management capabilities:

 **New Features:**
 - **Work Log Management** - Chat-style interface for logging daily work activities with automatic skill extraction
+- **Automatic Skill Extraction** - Post-processing hook that automatically extracts and categorizes skills from all ingested documents (not just work logs)
 - **Skills Analysis** - Interactive visualization of extracted skills with proficiency scoring and categorization
 - **Resume Generation** - AI-powered resume generation tailored to specific job descriptions using your work history
 - **Resume History** - Track and manage all generated resumes with regeneration and export capabilities